codingforpleasure/customized-workspace/Ubuntu/useful-resources/elastic-search.md

  * Shards means to split the idex across multiple nodes in the cluster.
   So Sharding an index means that every node will have a subset of your index data, so the search willl be executed in parallel on multiple nodes.
 * Sharding makes your application much faster by scaling search volume/throughput by searching multiple replicas at the same time.

+* Each index has Analyzers, each analyzer has: zero or more character filters one and only one tokenizer zero or more token filters

+* You can also define analyzer gloabally instead of at the index level.

 ## Basic operations is Elasticsearch (CRUD):